hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_firewall_policy.html.markdown

 * `enabled` - (Optional) Is the rule is enabled or disabled?
 Defaults to `true`.

-* `priority` - (Required) The priority of the rule.
+* `priority` - (Optional) The priority of the rule.
 Rules with a lower value will be evaluated before rules with a higher value.
 Defaults to `1`.

 * `type` - (Required) The type of rule.
 Possible values are `MatchRule` or `RateLimitRule`.